ansible-collections/netapp.cloudmanager/README.md

 ## 21.12.0

 ### Minor Changes
-  - na_cloudmanager_snapmirror - working environment get information api not working for onprem is fixed.
   - Handle extra azure_tag on AZURE CVO and extra gcp_labels on GCP CVO HA on modification. gcp_labels modification on GCP CVO does not support remove labels.
+  - PR1 - allow usage of Ansible module group defaults - for Ansible 2.12+.

 ### Bug Fixes
+  - na_cloudmanager_snapmirror - working environment get information api not working for onprem is fixed.
   - Fix cannot find working environment if `working_environment_name` is provided.

 ## 21.11.0